Why did you decide to join the firm?

 It's a very open environment.
 If you want to discuss an idea, you can just walk across the office to talk to the right person.
 Even as a relatively new member of the team, I feel free to express what I think.
 I feel as though I'm an important part of something.

-How have you been able to advance your career at Morgan Stanley?
+How has your career progressed at Morgan Stanley?

 Do you get many chances to speak the four different languages you know?